There are nine characteristics of Narcissistic Personality Disorder, and one of them is …

 No one falls in love faster than a narcissist who needs to live somewhere.

-They try to prove to themselves and the outside world that there is nothing wrong with them.
+They try to prove to themselves and the outside world that nothing is wrong with them.
 Often the narcissist knows that it didn’t work out with you, which is why they blame you all.

 That is trying to prove to themselves and the people around them that they were never the problem.
 So they pull out all the stops with the new relationship, but for one day, the same cycle is repeated as the narcissist still has a condition it is who they are.